December 6, 1971: Traded by Mexico City Tigers of the Mexican League to the Yankees for Ossie Chavarria.

 Sanchez debuted on June 13th with an 0-for-3, and was the Yankees regular

-third baseman for the rest of the year and for a period starting in August became a fan
+third baseman for the rest of the year.
+For a period starting in August,

-over the fans, but rather the timing of some of hits and defensive plays.
+over the fans, but rather the clutch hits and defensive plays.

 In the first game of a four game series against first place Detroit on August

-8th, Sanchez drove home the go-ahead run in the bottom of the eighth with a sac
+8th, Sanchez drove home the go-ahead run in the bottom of the eighth with a sacrifice

 fly.
 The Yanks would go on to win 4-2, to pull within three games.
 The